 Nonetheless, building materials, colour, window patterns and architectural styles are not prescribed in this handbook.
 In many cases, such design elements are monitored by planning policies and regulations regarding distinct heritage and character preservation objectives in communities.
-To ensure City-wide applicability, as well as encourage creativity and flexibility in project design, architectural guidelines are not rigorously detailed in this handbook.
+Yet, to ensure encourage creativity and flexibility in project design, architectural guidelines are not rigorously detailed in this handbook.
 All projects should have regard for the established context, including any heritage or architecturally significant buildings, structures or features in the community, and reinforce the sense of place.